Herbal Uses for Black Cohosh

 One of the best-known herbal medications is Black Cohosh.
 This great little plant can work so well that most marketable products for menopause issues advertise it as an ingredient in their products!

 So what is Black Cohosh, you ask?

 It has large, compound leaves that form an underground rhizome.
-The basal leaves are long and broad, growing up to 3feet long.
-The flowers have no petals, but they have a sweet smell that attracts beetles, flies, and gnats.
+The basal leaves are long and broad, growing up to 3 feet long.
+The flowers have no petals but a sweet smell that attracts beetles, flies, and gnats.

 Let's talk about herbal uses for cohosh.

 Native Americans used it for gynecological disorders, sore throats, kidney problems, and depression.

 Black Cohosh, in recent years, has been used for its Estrogen-like properties and its aid in Osteoporosis.
 The plant is known for possessing analgesic, sedative, and anti-inflammatory properties.
 The plant works exceptionally well for hot flashes, mood swings, night sweats, vaginal dryness, menstrual cramps, and bloating.